probs-lab/probs-ontology/release/README.md

 The system automatically sorts the authors lexicographically.
 We need to manually re-order them in the `index-en.html` file.

-> It is worth noting that [I opened an issue about this](https://github.com/dgarijo/Widoco/issues/608).
+> It is worth noting that [there is an issue opened about this](https://github.com/dgarijo/Widoco/issues/608).
 Hopefully we will not have to change it any more in the future.